-We are requesting that the stockholders approve the amended and restated 2017 EIP, which includes approval of the following:
+We are requesting that the stockholders approve the Amended and Restated 2017 EIP, which includes approval of the following:

-Addition of 1.5 Million Shares of Common Stock.
-The Board requests the addition of 1,500,000 shares of Common Stock to the 2017 EIP.
-In determining the number of shares to request under the 2017 EIP, we evaluated the current market environment and our share price, share availability, recent share usage, our historic annual equity grant rate and estimated future rate and our estimated number of shares needed to attract new hires.
-We carefully manage share usage under the 2017 EIP and if approved, we expect this additional share request would allow us to maintain our regular equity compensation programs without interruption.
+Addition of 75,000 Shares of Common Stock.
+The Board requests the addition of 75,000 shares of Common Stock under the Amended and Restated 2017 EIP.
+In determining the number of shares to request under the Amended and Restated 2017 EIP, we evaluated the current market environment and our share price, share availability, recent share usage, our historic annual equity grant rate and estimated future rate and our estimated number of shares needed to attract new hires.
+We carefully managed share usage under the 2017 EIP and if approved, we expect this additional share request would allow us to maintain our regular equity compensation programs without interruption.